soapbox-pub/rebased/README.md

 Pleroma comes with two frontends.
 The first one, Pleroma FE, can be reached by normally visiting the site.
 The other one, based on the Mastodon project, can be found by visiting the /web path of your site.

 ### As systemd service (with provided .service file)
-Example .service file can be found in `installation/pleroma.service` you can put it in `/etc/systemd/system/`.
+Example .service file can be found in `installation/pleroma.service`.
+Copy this to `/etc/systemd/system/`.
-Running `service pleroma start`
+Running `systemctl enable --now pleroma.service` will run Pleroma and enable startup on boot.
-Logs can be watched by using `journalctl -fu pleroma.service`
+Logs can be watched by using `journalctl -fu pleroma.service`.

 ### As OpenRC service (with provided RC file)
 Copy ``installation/init.d/pleroma`` to ``/etc/init.d/pleroma``.